 - Lost your job or have financial concerns

 PTSD won’t be the only mental health consequence of the pandemic, as predicted by experts.
 Other mental health issues will likely emerge, such as increases in depression, anxiety, addiction and even suicide..

 Managing your stress now, and getting help for PTSD if you have it, can protect your mental well-being in the long term.

 There are several ways to cope during the pandemic:

 Keep negativity away.
 Controlling our exposure to the news and to social media is necessary.
 We can still stay updated with the latest, important news without over-exposing ourselves.
-Also, we want to be supportive to others.
-However, we need to establish healthy limits and being careful that in supporting others we don’t get suck into a dark place.
-If we sense that someone we care for is overwhelmed we can suggest that they seek help and support that they pursue this.
+Also, we want to be supportive of others.
+However, we need to establish healthy limits and be careful that in supporting others we don’t get suck into a dark place.
+If we sense that someone we care for is overwhelmed we can suggest that they seek help and support they pursue this.

 Being self-aware and having insight into the possible presence of symptoms.
 Understanding the symptoms can help you identify the need to address this.
 For this, you might want to try different options.
 One is to educate yourself on PTSD and its symptoms and monitor closely.
 Or, even better yet, consulting with a PTSD-trained specialist can also help you either rule this out or, if needed, seek treatment.
 It is important to seek treatment as early as possible to prevent traumatic events to accumulate and also to find tools to address these symptoms.
 Contact a trained psychologist that can help in mitigating and eliminating these symptoms while identifying coping strategies tailored to your needs.